 Jort Heijen only knew how to design and construct guitars by hand.
 That all changed once he started to learn AutoCAD at a university in Amsterdam.
-Now Jort has turned his hobby into a full-fleged guitar design business called Red Layer Guitars.
+Heijen turned his hobby into a full-fledged guitar design business called Red Layer Guitars.
 And even the name of his company was inspired by AutoCAD.

 Working in bicycle repair and sales at a store in the Netherlands, Heijen realized it wasn’t exactly what he wanted to do for the rest of his life.
 Building guitars was his passion.
 So, at the age of 24, he quit his job, sold his car, and moved to Amsterdam where he enrolled in Hout- en Meubileringscollege, a four-year vocational school devoted to woodworking and furniture building.

-“I was filling out the business application for the city and realized I didn’t have a name,” Heijen says.
-“I was drawing a guitar in AutoCAD and I wasn’t that good in the beginning.
+“I was filling out the business application for the city and realized I didn’t have a name,” he says.
+“I was drawing a guitar in AutoCAD, and I wasn’t that good in the beginning.
 I had drawn some splines, but I didn’t know how to convert them yet so I had made them red.
 I looked at my screen and there it was: a red layer in AutoCAD.
-And Red Layer Guitars became the name of my company.
-So there you have it…AutoCAD really is in every part of my life.”
+And Red Layer Guitars became the name of my company.”